yiisoft/yii2/docs/guide/test-fixtures.md

 (e.g. a fixture about certain files and directories), you may extend from the more general base class [[yii\test\Fixture]] and override the [[yii\test\Fixture::load()|load()]] and [[yii\test\Fixture::unload()|unload()]] methods.

 It is possible to load extra fixtures into any tables using the `dataExtra` property.
-It is expecially useful if the table in question has relations.
+It is especially useful if the table in question has relations.
 In the following example a table for many to many relation is being filled:

 ```php